$\mathbf{S^2LM}$: Towards Semantic Steganography via Large Language Models: Discussion

 Semantic steganography introduces a novel paradigm that leverages carriers to conceal the structure and semantics of natural language, enabling new possibilities beyond traditional bit-level encoding schemes.
 Our method, $\mathrm{S^2LM}$, focuses on embedding textual payloads within images.
 However, the underlying principle is extensible to a wide range of modalities.

 Specifically, this framework can be generalized to video, audio, or even 3D environments.
 Embedding meaningful language into other media formats presents opportunities for developing cross-modal steganographic systems capable of high-capacity, human-aligned, and content-aware data hiding.
+Such techniques may benefit fields such as digital rights management, covert communication, interactive storytelling, and information watermarking in generative media.

 We hope that this work not only advances semantic steganography from a technical perspective but also encourages discussion around its responsible use, ethics, and governance frameworks in future applications.